radius-project/radius/README.md

 ## Getting started

-Visit the Project Radius [docs site](https://docs.radapp.dev/getting-started/) to get up and running with Radius in minutes.
+Visit the Project Radius [docs site](https://radapp.dev/getting-started/) to get up and running with Radius in minutes.

-Open an [issue](https://github.com/project-radius/radius/issues/new/choose) if you need access to the website.

 ## Contributing